calaldees/teacherEducation/teacherEducation/computingAcrossCurriculum.md

             * Community/Society/Law/Citizenship/Environment/MinorityGroups?
             * Computing reference?
         * Play Crossover subject/discipline bingo!
 How many genuine cross curricular links can you find?
-            * Refer to the curriculums of other subjects
+            * Refer to the 'curriculums' of other subjects (Without this, you are just making up stuff about a subject you know little about)
+                * (do not just loosely theme)
+                * (just because it has a 'map' does not make it cross curricular with Geography)
+                * Download a GCSE spec for another subject?
         * Two possibilities
             * Breath? (create multiple small lessons that touch a few disciplines)
             * Depth? (create a single topic that touches as many disciplines as possible)